tbd-htwg/backend/docs/gettingstarted/README.md

 **Paths:** This guide assumes the **backend** git tree root (`pom.xml` here).
 Commands use `docs/gettingstarted`, `scripts/local-dev.sh`, and `k8s/local`.
 In a monorepo, run from `backend/` (e.g. `cd backend` before `./scripts/local-dev.sh`).

-For the **GKE / Terraform** stack, see [infrastructure/ms2/docs/gettingstarted/README.md](../../../infrastructure/ms2/docs/gettingstarted/README.md).
+For the **GKE / Terraform** stack, see [infrastructure/ms2/docs/README.md](../../../infrastructure/ms2/docs/README.md) and [Terraform dev env](../../../infrastructure/ms2/terraform/envs/dev/README.md).
 Architecture reference for this environment: [STATE.md](STATE.md).

 ## TL;DR

-**Goal:** Run trip-service, social-service, and external-info-service on **Minikube** with in-cluster Redis, Elasticsearch, H2, and Firestore emulator — no Terraform, no GKE, no Cloud SQL.
+**Goal:** Run trip-service, social-service, and external-info-service on **Minikube** with in-cluster PostgreSQL, Redis, Elasticsearch, and Firestore emulator — no Terraform, no GKE, no Cloud SQL.

 1. **One-time:** Install tools from [§0](#0-prerequisites).
 For Google sign-in and GCS image uploads: